42ity/fty-nut/README.md

 where
 * '/' indicates a multipart string message
 * 'uuid' is the client-provided string in the request
-* 'asset' is an asset name
+* 'asset' is an internal asset name
 * 'commandN' is a command for the asset
 * 'argumentN' is an argument for 'commandN', set to empty string if not used